travis-ci/docs-travis-ci-com/user/insights/faq.md

 ---

-### Why the option to edit JSON queries is disabed?
+### Why is the option to edit JSON queries is disabled?

 Travis Insights generates sample JSON after the scan.
-If the scan fails JSON queries will be missing.
+If the scan fails, JSON queries will be missing.

 ### Why are the Default probes not generated?